JASON | Year 11

 Click HERE to view the accompanying Helpsheet on this topic.

-An engaging and highly useful video to help train youth work volunteers on some basic 101 information.
+An engaging and highly useful video to help introduce youth work volunteers on some basic 101 information.
 Take your 4 hour session down to 1 with this excellent 30 minute video and guided interaction with your volunteers from our leaders guide.

 through their struggles. -Book Review by Jen Hubbard